sshuvoo/task-themefisher/README.md

 ## Recommended usage guidelines

-- The title's first three words are used to generate the filename (spaces replaced with hyphens).
+- The title's first three words are used to generate the filename (spaces replaced with underscores).
 Avoid duplicate titles to prevent overwriting files. for example, "My First Post" becomes `MY_FIRST_POST.md`.
 - Try to avoid using special characters to avoid issues with filenames.